 If you have a development or tourism proposal either within or adjacent to the World Heritage Property, please use the guidelines and information in the following documents when preparing your proposal:

 The committee also has input into the drafting and review of management plans.
-Committee members from 27 May 2020 are:
+Committee members from 15 May 2024 are:

-Dr Libby Mattiske, Science/Technical
+Dr David Newsome, Science/Technical

 Vacant, Science/Technical

-Grant Donald, Broader Community
+Jane Blennerhassett, Broader Community

-Laura Gray, Broader community
+Laura Gray, Broader Community

-Brendon Bellottie, Indigenous
+Anthony Bellottie, Indigenous Community

 Shark Bay World Heritage Property Tenure